Danielb232/Danielb232/README.md

 ## Hi there 👋

 Hello there!
 I'm a computer science student at the University of Washington Seattle, passionate about expanding my knowledge and skills in the world of technology.
 I'm always looking for new opportunities to learn and grow.
 You can connect with me on [LinkedIn](https://www.linkedin.com/in/your_profile).
+Also check this out [here!](https://github.com/Danielb232/My-eCornell-Portfolio)